What is analytical method validation?

 Procedure:

-Placebo solution: Take 300.0 mg of Placebo in 10 mL Mobile phase, Mix well, and filter.
+Placebo solution: Take 300.0 mg of placebo in 10 mL mobile phase, mix well, and filter.

-Preparation of standard solution: Take 100.0 mg of USP Ibuprofen RS in 10 ml Mobile phase.
+Preparation of standard Solution: Take 100.0 mg of USP Ibuprofen RS in 10 mL mobile phase.

-Run the injection listed below sequence:
+Run the injections listed below in sequence:

 S.No.